Codeer-Software/Excel.Report.PDF/README.md

 Write the string you want to convey to the program after the $ sign.<br>
 <img src="Image/SymbolDollar.png">

-### 2. [#LoopRow($elements, elementName, copyRowCount)]
+### 2. [#LoopRow($elements, elementName, copyRowCount)], [#LoopRowData($elements, elementName, copyRowCount)]
-It can be specified in column A. Copies the specified row as many times as copyRowCount and adds the row.
+LoopRow copies the specified row copyRowCount times and adds a row.
+LoopRowData uses the original format without copying the row.
+It only loops over the data.
-In the copied column, you can specify the symbol of the repeating element using elementName.
+You can specify the symbol of the repeating element in elementName for the column to loop over.

 | Name |  |
 | ---- | ---- |